10 easy ways to stay healthy on holiday

 A recent holiday to the Amalfi coast was a struggle!
 It certainly wasn’t the beautiful azure waters I was staring out into from my hotel room or the fabulous alleyways that I found myself perusing in the mid-afternoon sun, but it was actually the food that I struggled with.

 My approach for good health is simple; no counting calories or avoiding food groups, but simply ensuring balanced, healthy food choices.
 This means ensuring my meals are made up of plenty of vegetables, good lean protein and limited starchy foods like pasta, rice, potatoes and bread.
 That was my problem precisely – it’s virtually impossible to order a meal that satisfies frankly any of these simple criteria.
-The ubiquitous ‘primi piati’ pasta or pizza dishes are the mainstay of any menu and the ‘secondi piati’ is essentially fish (great choice) with potatoes (not so great choice) and no vegetables (disaster!).
+The ubiquitous ‘primi piati’ pasta or pizza dishes are the mainstays of any menu and the ‘secondi piati’ is essentially fish (great choice) with potatoes (not so great choice) and no vegetables (disaster!).
 Worse still, when trying to order a side salad, the choice is limited to just one……tomatoes and invariably with mozzarella.

 Adopting the 80:20 rule for the duration of holiday allows for the inevitable indulgences, which after all are an essential part of any holiday.